dalenewman/Cfg-NET/README.md

 Cfg-NET currently uses [XML](http://en.wikipedia.org/wiki/XML) for configuration, not [JSON](http://en.wikipedia.org/wiki/JSON).
 I chose to start with XML for a couple reasons:

 1. It is compatible with the [.NET 2.0 Configuration handler](http://aspnet.4guysfromrolla.com/articles/032807-1.aspx) XML.
-I need it to be compatable so I can update my [Transformalize](http://www.codeproject.com/Articles/658971/Transformalizing-NorthWind) library without having to update hundreds of configurations running in production.
+I need it to be compatible so I can update my [Transformalize](http://www.codeproject.com/Articles/658971/Transformalizing-NorthWind) library without having to update hundreds of configurations.
-2. In my opinion, it is easier for end-users to understand and edit (especially with proper syntax high-lighting).
+2. In my opinion, it is easier for end-users to understand and edit.

 Here is a small comparison (visually):